On chordality of the power graph of finite groups: Groups of small order

 \section{Groups of small order}

-In this section we discuss about those finite groups of order up to 47 which belongs the class of chordal power graph.
-It is well known that, for any prime $p$, the power graph of a group whose order is $p^\alpha$ or $2p$ is always chordal.
-In this section, we are going to show that if $|G|\leq47$ and $|G|\notin \{24,30,36,40,42\}$, then $P(G)$ is a chordal graph.
-Further, for $|G|\in \{24,30,36,40,42\}$, we give examples of groups with $P(G)$ non-chordal.
+In this section, we discuss certain finite groups whose power graph belongs to the class of chordal graphs.
+We already know that, for any prime $p$, the power graph of a group of order $p^\alpha$ or $2p$ is chordal.
+In this section, we prove that groups of order $pq$ and $p^{2}q$ are power-chordal.
+Further, we compute the values of $n$ for which the dicyclic group $\mathrm{Dic}_{n}=\langle a, x| a^{2n}=1, x^{2}=a^{n}, x^{-1}ax=a^{-1} \rangle$ is power-chordal.
+In addition, we provide a table that describes all power-chordal groups of order up to 47.

-\begin{lemma} Let $G$ be a finite group of order $pq$, where $p,q$ are distinct primes.
-Then $P(G)$ is a chordal graph. \end{lemma}
+\begin{theorem} Let $G$ be a finite group of order $pq$, where $p,q$ are distinct primes.
+Then $\mathcal{P}(G)$ is a chordal graph. \end{theorem}

-\begin{proof} We assume that $p>q$.
-Then there are at most two groups of order $pq$; one is the cyclic group $C_{pq}$ and other is $C_{p} \rtimes C_{q}$ if $q|(p-1)$.
-The first one has chordal power graph by Theorem \ref{Chordal_pre_th5} and the second one is an EPPO group and hence by Theorem \ref{Chordal_pre_th4} its power graph is a chordal graph. \end{proof}
+\begin{proof} {Assume that} $p>q$.
+Then there are at most two groups of order $pq$; one is the cyclic group $C_{pq}$ and the other is $C_{p} \rtimes C_{q}$ if $q|(p-1)$.
+Now, $C_{pq}$ has a chordal power graph by Theorem \ref{Chordal_pre_th5}. {Note that} $C_{p} \rtimes C_{q}$ is an EPPO group, so it is power-chordal. \end{proof}